r-Techsupport/rTS_Wiki/docs/meta/blackout.md

 {: .no_toc }
 Last Updated {{page.last_modified_date}}
 {: .label }
 If you found your way to this page, then r/TechSupport WAS AT SOME POINT set as private.
-You probably have a lot questions.
+You probably have a lot of questions.
 We will try our best to answer them all here.

 ___